Shireen K. Lewis, J.D., Ph.D.

 Dr. Lewis has been featured on television, including Verizon FiOS, Comcast Newsmakers, MHz Networks and DCTV and in various magazines, including Essence, Ebony, Ms. and DIVAS, published in Paris, France.
 Her work with SisterMentors is documented in Allison Silberberg's book, Visionaries in Our Midst: Ordinary People Who Are Changing Our World (University Press of America, 2009).

-Dr. Lewis has a daily practice of yoga and meditation and is part of the sangha at Satchidananda Ashram–Yogaville in Buckingham, Virginia.
+Dr. Lewis is a certified yoga teacher, has a daily practice of yoga and meditation, and is part of the sangha at Satchidananda Ashram--Yogaville in Buckingham, Virginia.
 She is vegan.